osa-computer-society/osacs/meeting-minutes/1-algorithms-101.md

       4. [x] Red Yellow Blue (RYB)

-         This is NOT an actual way of storing colour information, although they are used in painting because they are similar to the primary colours of the subtractive colour system, magenta, yellow, and cyan respectively.
+         This is NOT an actual way of storing colour information, although it are used in painting because red, yellow, and blue are similar to the primary colours of the subtractive colour system, magenta, yellow, and cyan respectively.

   10. Which one of these functions grows the fastest?

       1. [ ] $n!$

          Comparing this to $n^n$, we can see that each number in $n! = n\cdot(n-1)\cdot(n-2)\cdots2\cdot 1$ is less than or equal to each number in $n^n = n \cdot n \cdots n$.